 Until a student has passed the 60% point of a payment period, only a portion of the student's aid has been earned.
-A student who remains enrolled beyond the 60% point is considered to have earned all awarded aid.
+With the exception of multiple withdrawals within a semester, a student who remains enrolled beyond the 60% point is considered to have earned all awarded aid.
 All students who withdraw, including those who remain enrolled beyond the 60% point, will be reviewed to determine whether unearned Title IV aid must be returned or whether post-withdrawal disbursements of Title IV aid are due.
 A student who withdraws multiple times (e.g., withdraws from the early session and has a return of funds processed, returns to the late session, and subsequently withdraws) will have the return calculated based on the combined attendance in both sessions to determine the amount of aid the student earned.
 If the student's combined attendance is less than 60% of the semester, another return calculation will occur, and the student's aid may be impacted.

-If the total amount of Title IV aid that a student earned is greater than the total amount of Title IV aid that was disbursed to the student (or on behalf of the student in the case of a PLUS loan) as of the date of determination, the difference between these amounts will be treated as a post-withdrawal disbursement.
-A post-withdrawal grant disbursement payment will be made to the student's account, and a notification sent by email.
+If the total amount of Title IV aid that a student earned is greater than the total amount of Title IV aid that was disbursed to the student (or on behalf of the student in the case of a PLUS loan), the difference between these amounts will be treated as a post-withdrawal disbursement.
+A post-withdrawal grant disbursement payment will be made to the student's account, and a notification will be sent by email.

-A post-withdrawal loan eligibility will be communicated to the student via email.
-Students must accept the loan via the electronic award letter and notify the College in writing of their interest in receiving the loan within 14 days of the notification.
+A post-withdrawal of loan eligibility will be communicated to the student via email.
+Students must accept the loan via the Self-Service Financial Aid award and notify the College in writing of their interest in receiving the loan within 14 days of the notification.
 Once the College receives both acceptances, the loan funds will disburse to the student's account.
 Responding after 14 days or not at all will result in forfeiture of the student's loans for the period of enrollment.